Surface Preparation Treatment with Fiber Lasers

 Advantages of fiber laser surface preparation

-There are many advantages of a fiber laser-based approach to surface preparation, we have listed some of the advantages below:
+There are many advantages of a fiber laser-based approach to preparing surfaces, we have listed some of the advantages below:

 - Chemical free – no chemicals are used with a laser-based approach.
 Chemicals introduce their own risks such as corrosion, damage to substrate materials, discolouration, toxicity, waste products